rangertaha/messaging-patterns/pubsub/README.rst

 Producer
 ________

 The producer sends messages to the exchange.

-Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.
+Same as in the basic example

 .. code-block:: python